Riccardo-Maffei/Outsourced-Sport-Predictor/docs/modelling_report_to_review.md

             - Batch size: 32
             - Epochs: 100
         - **Training and Validation:**
-            - The model was trained on a portion of the dataset, with validation performed using a separate portion to monitor performance and avoid overfitting.
+            - The model was trained on a portion of the dataset, with early stopping to monitor performance and avoid overfitting.

 - **Modeling Pipeline**
     This document describes the modeling pipeline based on the provided script.
 The pipeline consists of the following steps: